Key InsightIndependent discovery suggests biological truth

 Food is never merely physical sustenance.
 It participates in spiritual transformation through the act of offering.

-The mechanism differs by theology.
-But the structure is identical: food passes through a transformation before entering the body.
-The cook does not merely prepare; the cook offers.
-The eater does not merely consume; the eater receives.
+The theology differs by tradition.
+But the somatic structure is identical: food passes through a ritual transformation before entering the body, and this transformation changes the nervous system state of the one who receives it.
+The cook does not merely prepare; the cook's intention shapes the context of eating.
+The eater does not merely consume; the eater receives : a distinction the body registers in its autonomic response to the meal.

 ISKCON: Prasadam offering